 Amount of Traffic and Scalability

 We all want our websites to receive as much traffic as possible, but that isn’t always the case.
-The main pricing points of web hosting providers are the storage and bandwidth usage.
-Bandwidth means the amount of data that can be served at a time.
-When your website has the potential to become viral at any point or you’re trying to push it to the top of Google’s result page, the bandwidth requirement will surge.
-If you’re only catering to local customers and you’re not expecting any rises in traffic you won’t need dedicated servers or to pay more than you need, in general.
+The main pricing factors for web hosting providers are storage and bandwidth usage.
+Bandwidth means the amount of data that can be served at one time.
+When your website has the potential to go viral at any point or you’re trying to push it to the top of Google’s result page, the bandwidth requirement will surge.
+If you’re only catering to local customers and you’re not expecting any increases in traffic, you won’t need dedicated servers or to pay more than you need in general.

 The web hosting provider that you go with will have your website in their hands.
-You must be able to choose the right provider for you from the fog of the competition.
+You must be able to choose the right provider for you in the fog of the competition.
 Try your best to research and read reviews online of past experiences to get more than one opinion.
-If you know what kind of provider you need, you’ll find them.
+If you know what kind of provider you need, you’ll find it.